mhiskall282/The-Ghost-Operator/README.md

 # GhostBounties 👻

-GhostBounties is a bounty automation platform that pays developers instantly for completing micro-tasks on GitHub—without needing to trust the platform or reveal private data.
+GhostBounties is a bounty automation platform that pays developers instantly for completing micro-tasks on GitHub without needing to trust the platform or reveal private data.

 Using ZK-TLS proofs (vlayer), decentralized compute (Fluence), XMTP messaging, Polygon settlement, and SQD indexing, GhostBounties creates a trust-minimized workflow for developers to earn crypto by doing verifiable actions online.